-We've assembled a crack team of authors, editors, and speakers for the inaugural Speculate festival.
-Here are some of the people who'll be on our panels this year:
+Speculate 2018 featured a crack team of authors, editors, and speakers for the inaugural festival.
+Here are some of the people who were on our panels:

 Alison Arnold is a freelance editor.
 She has worked on many bestsellers and award-winners in her career, including The Rosie Project.
 She likes her story worlds a little tilted, and edited Leanne Hall’s This Is Shyness and Paula Weston’s Rephaim series.
 She is part of Word House with Cath Crowley.